Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - `getProposal()`
   - Returns: `{ ProposalRecord }`
   - A `Proposal` is represented by a `ProposalRecord`.
-It is the rules accompaning the escrow of `payments` dictating what the user expects to get back from Zoe.
+It is the rules accompanying the escrow of `payments` dictating what the user expects to get back from Zoe.
 It has keys `give`, `want`, and `exit`. `give` and `want` are records with keywords as keys and `amounts` as values.
 The `proposal` is a user's understanding of the